Introduction

 We’re aiming for video views on this channel, not subscribers.
 More views should encourage more engagements and subscribers, but it’s not our priority on this channel as we use other platforms to engage and have conversations.

 We try to focus on most searched content and content that will be useful at key points within the year.
-Using insights from Google, YouTube statistics and insights from other channels we can see what’s performing well.
+Using insights from Google, YouTube stats and insights from other channels we can see what’s performing well.
 There is also the opportunity to build on our relationships with Services, Customer Services and Complaints to find out what are the recurring enquiries so that we can create/share relevant video content.

 To continually improve our YouTube channel, we will: